- About WIYN

 - Internal Use

 - The NEID queue will be shared by multiple holders.
-Time at WIYN used by the NN-EXPLORE Program will be divided into a guaranteed time observer (GTO) program for the Penn State instrument team and guest observer (GO) programs from the US community submitted through this call.
+Time at WIYN used by the NN-EXPLORE Program will be divided into a guaranteed time observer (GTO) program for the Penn State instrument team and guest observer (GO) programs from the US community submitted through the Call for Proposals.
 The WIYN university partners may also devote some of their time share to the queue for the equivalent amount of queue allocation.

-- GO targets must be approved, either by the TAC at proposal review time or the WIYN director, if submitted later.
+- GO targets must be approved, either by the TAC at proposal review time or the WIYN NEID team, if submitted later.

 - Basic target information (e.g., PI, target ID and position) are made public for all programs using the queue, once the program is accepted.